adeflamingh/NuMt_parser/README.md

 ## Citing *Numt Parser*

+If you use the *Numt Parser* software for your research, please cite our *JoH* paper:

-> de Flamingh A, Rivera-Colón AG, Gnoske TP, Kerbis Peterhans JC, Catchen JM, Malhi RS, Roca AL, **Numt Parser: Automated identification and removal of nuclear mitochondrial pseudogenes (numts) for accurate mitochondrial genome reconstruction in Panthera**, *Journal of Heredity*, Volume 114, Issue 2, March 2023, Pages 120–130, <https://doi.org/10.1093/jhered/esac065>
+> de Flamingh A, Rivera-Colón AG, Gnoske TP, Kerbis Peterhans JC, Catchen JM, Malhi RS, Roca AL, ***Numt Parser*: Automated identification and removal of nuclear mitochondrial pseudogenes (numts) for accurate mitochondrial genome reconstruction in Panthera**, *Journal of Heredity*, Volume 114, Issue 2, March 2023, Pages 120–130, <https://doi.org/10.1093/jhered/esac065>

 ## On CIGAR strings